I work across manufacturing, quality assurance, and process development.

 Analysis

-Having forged the doctrine in the chaos of dispensary operations, I exited the industry and transitioned to a strategic advisory role.
+Having forged the doctrine in the volatility of dispensary operations, I exited the industry and transitioned to a strategic advisory role.

 Case Study #2